1. Gautama Buddha was born in __________.

 Explanation: Vallabhi was a strong center of Mahayana studies.

-61. The earliest Buddhist architecture is represented by:
+61. The earliest Buddhist architecture is represented by__________.

 A) Rock-cut caves